Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Retired Admiral, U.S. Navy

 Former Chief of Naval Operations.
-Not a hematologist.
+Also not a hematologist.

 Richard Kovacevich